 The physical APE for the CDC consists of the parking lot and associated open areas between the Garrison Headquarters (Building 113) and The Holiday Inn (Building 107).
 Proposed activities would include construction of the CDC building itself as well as playgrounds, new parking areas and pathways.
 This APE has had various uses throughout the history of Fort Hamilton.
 Most recently it was used as a gravel parking lot with a grassy area and trees.
 However, the parking lot fell into disuse due to sinkholes developing across the lot.
-Prior to that the site was home to a set of barracks (Building 110).
-This building was evaluated in 1999 and deemed not eligible for the NRHP.
-It, along with two other buildings, 109 and 111 were demolished in 2010 -2011 to make way for the current parking lot and Holiday Inn.
-The area of Building 110 is the APE for CDC (see red square in Figure 3-3).
-In addition, the APE includes a staging area directly east of the proposed project site (see yellow rectangle in Figure 3-3).
+Prior to that the site was home to a set of barracks (Building 110) (Figure 3-3).
+These barracks and an identical barracks building next to it (Building 109) were built between 1908 and 1910.
+These buildings were evaluated in 1999 and deemed not eligible for the NRHP.
+They, along with building, 111 were demolished in 2010 -2011 to make way for the current parking lot and Holiday Inn.
+The area of Building 110 is the APE for CDC.
+In addition, the APE includes Schum Ave, a small section of grassy area northwest of Schum Ave and a staging area directly east of the proposed project site (see blue rectangle in Figure 3-3).